Events

 Join our curators in a conversation about their favorite items from our collections, flip through books made hundreds of years ago, and get inspired by art up close and personal.

-11 a.m. – 12 p.m. – Preserving Pages: 60 Years of Sharing the World’s Handwritten Past with special guest Dr. Columba Stewart, Executive Director of the Hill Museum & Manuscript Library
+11 a.m. – 12 p.m. – Across Borders and Centuries: Protecting Humanity’s Written Heritage with special guest Dr. Columba Stewart, Executive Director of the Hill Museum & Manuscript Library

 12 p.m. – 1 p.m. – Reception with light refreshments and conversation